shenwei356/taxonkit/doc/docs/usage.md

         $ cat lineage.withcode.txt | awk '$2 < 0' | cut -f 1
         123124124

-1. **Filter out invalid and deleted taxids, and *replace old taxids with new ones"**, you may install [csvtk](https://github.com/shenwei356/csvtk.
+1. **Filter out invalid and deleted taxids, and *replace merged taxids with new ones"**, you may install [csvtk](https://github.com/shenwei356/csvtk.

         # input is one-column-taxid